MoiraeSoftware/moiraesoftware.github.com/source/what-we-do.markdown

 wordpress_id: '20'
 ---

-We specialise in creating software that is built properly, tested properly, no hacks or shortcuts just professionally built software that the customer actually wants.
+We specialise in creating professionally built software that is thoroughly tested, no hacks or short cuts just software that the customer actually wants.

-We use agile methodologies to distill requirements from the start and iteratively build a product that is exactly to customer requirements.
+We use agile methodologies to distil requirements from the start and iteratively build a product that is exactly to customer requirements.